argonne-lcf/AR2023/_performancehighlights/cosmictagger.md

 ---

 {% include txt-intro.html
-    blurb = "A deep learning-guided computer vision model featuring high-resolution imaging data and corresponding segmentation labels originating from a high-energy neutrino physics experiment, CosmicTagger is used by researchers working in high-energy particle physics to detect neutrino interactions from other cosmic particles and background noise.
+    blurb = "A deep learning-guided computer vision model featuring high-resolution imaging data and corresponding segmentation labels originating from a high-energy neutrino physics experiment, CosmicTagger is used by researchers working in high-energy particle physics to detect neutrino interactions and distinguish them from other cosmic particles and background noise.
 A key benchmark for high-performance computing systems, CosmicTagger is run in both PyTorch and TensorFlow on multiple systems, representing a variety of architectures."
 %}